tdwg/website/conferences/2023/session-list/index.md

 ## Workshops

 {:id="wksh01"}
-### WKSH 01 Using AWK to check for errors, inconsistencies and anomalies between fields in Darwin Core records
+### WKSH01 Using AWK to check for errors, inconsistencies and anomalies between fields in Darwin Core records

 Session Type
 : Workshop (in person only; no unsolicited abstracts accepted)